arredondojullianjoseph/point-kinetics-solver/README.md

 # Point Reactor Kinetics Solver
-Status: Work in Progress 🚧
+Status: Complete ✅

-Welcome!
-I'm currently building this point reactor kinetics solver from the ground up.
-The core numerical solver, transient visualization, inline documentation, step and ramp insertions with two verifications for step insertion (Inhour and Prompt Jump) and one for Ramp insertion (Period Verification) are now in place.
-Next up: Ramp insertion convergance verification!
+A point reactor kinetics solver built from the ground up.
+The core numerical solver, transient visualization, inline documentation, step and ramp insertions, and verification for both (Inhour and Prompt Jump for the step, Period and Convergence checks for the ramp) are all in place as well as automatic tests for verifications.

 ## Mathematical Model
 The script (`point_kinetics.py`) solves the standard point kinetics equations for one prompt neutron group and six delayed neutron precursor groups: